 • Reasons for calling the farrier.

-• Structure of the lower leg and foot.
+• Detailed structure of the lower leg and foot.

 • Effects of hard ground and heavy going.

 • Treating minor wounds.

 • Common injuries and ailments – further to Level 1.